-Credits: 1 History & Social Science Credit; 1 Verified History & Social Science Credit with passing score on the End of Course SOL test in depth the events, people, and ideas that fostered our national identity and led to our country's prominence in world affairs.
+Prerequisites: None Grade Level: 11 Credits: 1 History & Social Science Credit; 1 Verified History & Social Science Credit with passing score on the End of Course SOL test the present.
+Students acquire knowledge of American culture through a chronological survey of major issues, movements, people and events in United States and Virginia history.
+Students use historical and geographical analysis skills to explore in depth the events, people, and ideas that fostered our national identity and led to our country's prominence in world affairs.